 - Even excess unsecured loans could hamper your cash flow.
 This could cause a default on your secured loans.

 - Keep your loan insurance cover minimum up to the amount of all personal loans.
 This also includes loans where personal assets are mortgaged.
-This way, in case of sudden demise of the earning member, insurance should be able to take care of the repayment obligations.
+This way, in case of the sudden demise of the earning member, insurance should be able to take care of the repayment obligations.
 This could be a great help to the surviving family members.
 This is an important risk one must manage.
+(Important Precaution)

 Remember these rules to remain a comfortable borrower.